jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1863/index.md

 ### Directory of PC-SIG Library Disk #1863

-     Volume in drive A is DISK1863
+     Volume in drive A has no label
      Directory of A:\

     BIGPOLY2 MPD      1947   5-01-89   6:30a